 Once your partner has recognised that addiction is a problem, he or she should be encouraged to accept the situation and get help.
 There are many fantastic organisations offering help for addiction, and don’t forget that you are the best person to recommend a good treatment centre.

 If your partner does not want to see the same counsellor as you, then he or she can get in touch with an organisation such as Addiction Helper.
-We have a team of expert advisors waiting to take your call and we can offer independent advice on where to get the best treatment.
+We have a team of expert advisors waiting to take your call and we can offer confidential advice on where to get the best treatment.

 Our counsellors and therapists are experienced in all types of addiction and can provide a comprehensive assessment before making a referral.
 Referrals are based on the needs of the individual as there is no one size fits all treatment for addiction, as you are probably all too aware of.